mistersouza/react-essentials/my-app/README.md

 Inside the folder named src you will find a file named posts.json.
 This file will not be used until a challenge later in the content.

 For convenience react comes installed in this template.
 A package named axios has also been installed as it will be required in a challenge later.

+Learning Objectives
+You will be guided through this process to create some core user functionality, such as:

+Creating a Navigation Menu.
+Creating a User Sign In form displaying different content based on user interations.
+Creating an API-Loaded Image List complete with title, author and description text.
+Creating an Interactive Search Field.

+Learning Objectives
+In order to complete this task, you will need to learn about:

+What is a Functional Component?
+When are they used?
+How to add Props to your components?

+Learning Objectives
+In order to complete this task, you will need to learn about:

+What is a Class Component?
+When are they used?
+How to add State to your components?
+How to change a component's State